Why is Eyewitness Testimony so Unreliable?

 Schacter wrote that there are three “sins of omission” or ways we forget.
 They are:

 - Transcience.
 This describes the deterioration of memory that happens over time.
 The longer the pause between the incident and the interview, the more the memory may deteriorate.
 This is especially true after a longer (a year or more) lapse of time.

 - Try to schedule your eyewitness interviews as soon as possible after an incident.

 - Absentmindedness.
-This memory problem typically happens because our brains were trying to store information about an event, but we were distracted and thinking about something else.
+This memory problem typically happens because our brains try to store information about an event, but we are distracted and thinking about something else.
 The brain doesn’t multi-task well.
 (This is also why we can’t find our keys/the dog leash/our car in the grocery store parking lot).

-- Keep in mind that a witness may be there when an incident happens, but may have been absorbed in their own problems of the day, and did not encode the information to memory properly.
+- Remember that a witness may be there when an incident happens, but may have been absorbed in their problems of the day, and did not properly encode the information to memory.

 - Blocking.
 Have you ever been talking to someone about a great restaurant you visited on your vacation and then tried to recall the name . . . which was on the tip of your tongue but you simply could not recall it?
 This is blocking.

 - If your witness has a “tip of the tongue” moment, try taking a short break or tell them you will call later to see if they remember.
 “Tip of the tongue” information will commonly pop into your mind hours or even days after the conversation is over.

 Why Does Eyewitness Testimony Sound So Fictitious Sometimes?

 Sometimes an interviewee’s story can sound really “out there” and wild!
 Schacter highlighted four “sins of commission” or distorted recollections that can explain stories like this.
 They are: